nicklorch-trimble/vscode-python-templates/fastapi-template/fastapi-docs/project-structure.md

 # Project Structure

-The FastAPI template project follows a well-organized structure to separate concerns and improve maintainability.
+The fastapi template project follows a well-organized structure to separate concerns and improve maintainability.

 ```
 fastapi-template